Augmentations and link group representations: Augmentation representation

 \item (Longitude)

 \item (Skein relations)

 \end{itemize}

-\begin{rmk} The definition of a framed cord algebra, at first glance, depends on the choices of decorations $\ast_i$ on framings.
+\begin{rmk} The definition of a framed cord algebra, at first glance, depends on the choice of decorations $\ast_i$.
 Different choices of decorations give isomorphic algebras.
 Consider the following argument.
-Since the generators are framed cords up to cord homotopy, we can choose a base point on each framing and homotope the endpoints of each cord to the base point.
+Since generators are framed cords up to cord homotopy, we can choose a base point on each framing and homotope the endpoints of each cord to the base point.
 For example, we can choose base points to be a positive push off of marked points $\ast_i$ along each component of the framing.
-For two different sets of marked points, one set of marked points can be homotoped to the other set along the framing.
-Therefore we can use the same homotopy to move base points along the framing, underlining an isomorphism of the framed cord algebra. \end{rmk}
+For two different sets of marked points, we can homotope one set of marked points to the other set along the framing.
+This homotopy induces an isomorphism between the framed cord algebras. \end{rmk}

-\begin{rmk} For different choices of framings $L_1,L_2$, the resulting framed cord algebras are isomorphic as $\bbZ$-algebras.
+\begin{rmk} Given two choices of framings $L',L''$, their framed cord algebras are isomorphic as $\bbZ$-algebras.
 We can construct

-by keeping $\mu_i$ and framed cords, and sending $\lambda_i$ to $\lambda_i\cdot \mu_i^{\textrm{lk}_i(K,L_2)-\textrm{lk}_i(K,L_1)}$.
-Here $\textrm{lk}_i(K,L)$ is the linking number between $K_i$ and its framing.
+by keeping $\mu_i$ and framed cords, and sending $\lambda_i$ to $\lambda_i\cdot \mu_i^{\textrm{lk}_i(L,L'')-\textrm{lk}_i(L,L')}$.
+Here $\textrm{lk}_i(L,-)$ is the linking number between $K_i$ and its framing.

-If $L$ is the Seifert framing, we simply write the framed cord algebra as $\textrm{Cord}(K)$. \end{rmk}
+If $L'$ is the Seifert framing, we simply write the framed cord algebra as $\mathrm{Cord}(L)$. \end{rmk}